 Videos work well with search engines

 Search engines are always on the lookout for content that engages viewers.
 Videos seem to engage and entertain more viewers than any other form of content.
 Secondly, YouTube, the largest hub for videos on the planet, is a part of Google.
 Upload your video on YouTube and your website to grow your online visibility.
-Furthermore, cross-promoting your videos on different platforms does wonders.
+Furthermore, cross-promoting your videos on different platforms do wonders.

 Videos are vital to your marketing campaigns

 Most emails and newsletters get ignored or end up in the trash.
-It is highly unlikely that your prospect will even open your email unless they feel compelled to do so.
+It is improbable that your prospect will even open your email unless they feel compelled to do so.
 Spicing up your emails with videos can result in a 200-300% increase in click-through rates.
 This is mainly because videos are convenient to open and consume, and they are more entertaining than text emails.
 It is not surprising that tons of businesses use Gmail video to correspond with their prospects.

 Video helps you build trust and credibility

-Considering the number of scammers and charlatans in the marketing world, it is vital to earn your prospect’s trust.
+Considering the number of scammers and charlatans in the marketing world, it is vital to earning your prospect’s trust.
 Videos allow you to do that.
 As mentioned, videos help you convey emotions and make you seem more real than any other content type.
 The more videos you create to help your audience, the better your chances are of winning their trust.
 Also, talking to your prospect via video before sealing the deal makes all the difference.